StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 There is a concession stand at Sunset Beach that is open during the spring, summer, and fall.

 Located right next to English Bay is this beautiful old historic hotel.
 It also has a bar and restaurant that have amazing views out over English Bay.
-There is also some interesting history that may have happened in this hotel.

 The plaque on the English Bay Bathhouse says: